rayss868/MCP-Web-Curl/README.md

   - Debug flag: some CLI/tool paths accept a `debug` argument which enables more verbose console logging; not all code paths consistently honor a `debug` flag yet.
 Prefer inspecting `logs/error-log.txt` for complete traces.
   - To enable console-level debug consistently, a small code change to read a `DEBUG=true` env var or a global `--debug` CLI option can be added (recommended for development).
 - ⚙️ Compatibility & Build notes
-  - The project currently depends on `node-fetch` but targets Node 18+, which provides a global `fetch`.
-Consider replacing `node-fetch` with the global `fetch` to remove the dependency and avoid cross-version issues.
+  - The project now utilizes the native global `fetch` API available in Node.js 18+, eliminating the need for the `node-fetch` dependency.
+This simplifies the dependency tree and leverages built-in capabilities.
   - `npm run build` runs `tsc` and a `chmod` step that is no-op on Windows; CI or cross-platform scripts should guard `chmod` with a platform check.
 - 🔐 Security considerations
   - SSRF: validate/whitelist destination hosts if exposing `fetch_api`/`fetch_webpage` publicly.
   - Rate limiting & auth: add request rate limiting and access controls for public deployments.
   - Puppeteer flags: `--no-sandbox` reduces isolation; only use it where required and understand the risk on multi-tenant systems.
 - 🧪 Tests & linting
-  - Linting: `npm run lint` is provided; include a pre-commit hook (husky) to enforce linting in CI.
+  - Linting: `npm run lint` is provided; including a pre-commit hook (e.g., using `husky` and `lint-staged`) is recommended to enforce linting standards before commits, ensuring code quality.
-  - Tests: no unit tests are included yet.
-Adding simple integration tests for `fetch_api` and `download_file` is recommended.
+  - Tests: Currently, no unit tests are included.
+Future plans involve adding comprehensive integration tests for core functionalities like `fetch_api` and `download_file` to ensure reliability and prevent regressions.
 - 📑 All tool schemas and documentation are in English for clarity.

 ---